ldynia/git-workshop/readme.md

 $ git log --oneline
 166e350 init -readme.md
 ```
-Can you see that now we are behind with one commit on the master branch?
-This commit contains our file, we will be able to include it into master branch wit `git merge` commad.
+Can you see now that we are behind one commit on the **master** branch?
+This commit contains our file, we will be able to include it into master branch wit `git merge` command.

 ## Merge
-Another thing that you will be doing frequently with git's to merge a commits between the branches -I'm telling you that you will be bored with it.
+Another thing that you will be doing frequently with git is to merge a commits between the branches -I'm telling you that you will be bored with it.
 To merge changes from one branch to another you have to switch to the branch that you want to merge changes into and execute `git merge <branch_tom_merge_with>` command.

 ```shell
 $ git checkout master